wlonk/arcadia/rules/pbta_rules.md

   * By the mail coach

 If you must travel quickly, roll Commanding.
 If you must travel secretly, roll Graceful.
-If you must travel economically, roll your Make-Shift.
+If you must travel economically, roll your Practical.

 If you roll Commanding: